 Although usually people think of taking out a Health Insurance when they are going on holiday, nowadays more and more people are taking out a Health Insurance to cover local private hospital fees, doctors’ fees, operations etc.

 Even though the government hospital is free for locals, private hospitals are not.
+Here is what to do in a situation like this.
 Taking out a private Health Insurance is convenient because it means that:

 - you do not have to pay for private service;